 You can use server events to interact with a K2 workflow step.
 Configure your flow to wait for the workflow step server event which sends a JSON string.
 Use the information from the JSON string to perform other flow tasks, and when they are complete, use the Finish Server Event to notify K2 that the workflow step is complete and the K2 workflow coan continue.
-See How to: Use the K2 Workflow REST API Server Events in Microsoft Flow for examples of using server events.
+See How to: Use the K2 Workflow REST API Server Events in Microsoft Power Automate for examples of using server events.

 The following server event actions are available:

 - Get Server Event: Returns a server event JSON definition string